 ETSI is a regional SDO, which has also introduced Industry Specification Groups (ISGs) as a tool for the industry to create common output in a more lightweight manner than through the traditional Technical Groups and ETSI Projects.
 ISGs include e.g. ETSI ISG Network Function Virtualization (NFV), ETSI ISG Mobile Edge Computing (MEC), ETSI ISG Microwave Transmission (mWT) and ETSI ISG Next Generation Protocols (NGP).
 Recently, ETSI has established its first Open Source Group (OSG), ETSI OSG OpenSource MANO (OSM), which is an open source initiative whose objective is to create a production-quality NFV orchestrator based on open-source code that should become a reference implementation of the MANO stack.
-Among the Technical Groups in ETSI is SES, which is a relevant group for satellite communication.
+Among the Technical Groups in ETSI is Technical Committee Satellite Earth Stations and Systems (TC-SES), which is a relevant group for satellite communication and navigation systems.